 But when real attorneys who are outside these networks, and who also employ similar tactics, we see them disappear from the SERPS altogether.
 So what the heck is going on?
 Is this all a conspiracy theory, or hype, or just paranoia, or all of the above?

 Sites on the “Exception List” Don’t Get Hit – CONFIRMED

-Google and Bing have both admitted in a panel at SMX West in San Jose that this has been going on, since last week they have lists of websites that should not be hit by algorithms.
-They call this the “exception lists” and in more general terminology they would normally be called Whitelists.
+Google and Bing reps both admitted at SMX West in San Jose that this has been going on since last week.
+And they have lists of websites that should not be hit by algorithms.
+They call this the “exception lists” And in more general terminology, they would normally be called Whitelists.

 Did Google Accidentally Leak Discovery Relevant to an Ongoing Dispute at a Conference?

-Attorney Julia Holtz, Google European corporate counsel in Brussels said, the company does not “blacklist or whitelist” any websites.
-This brings up the question, were they being truthful then, or are they being truthful now?
+Attorney Julia Holtz, Google European corporate counsel in Brussels, said, the company does not “blacklist or whitelist” any websites.
+This brings up the question, were they truthful then, or are they truthful now?
 Is an exception list different than a whitelist?

 What is the Difference Between a Whitelist and an Exception List?

 What Google will say, is that it is not a “whitelist,” but rather it is an “exception list.”
 And this equates to the same thing in my mind, with Google making exceptions for individual sites.
 And this it has admitted.
 Supposedly there is no list for the latest Panda updates.
 But it may be made for sites wrongly demoted, which was a mistake in the algorithm that caused the drop.